rgeorgia/biblenotes/content/bible-notes/micah.md

 Wow.
 Does that not describe 95% of politicians and 100% of prosperity gospel preachers?

+Preach about wine and beer is more than just alcohol; the people love a preacher who will not preach anything of self-control and self-denial.

 2:12 - 13
 A most comforting passage.
 Christ the Good Shepherd will gather His people and lead them in and out of that great City, the City of our God.

+# Chapter 3

+3:4 God “block his ears” at the cry of the unrepentant

+3:5 The unjust rich (has food) waging an unjust war against the poor (has no food)

+They have darkness and no spiritual light or guidance

+The false seers and prophets have no answer.
+This is contrasted with Micah, a prophet of the Lord who is filled with the power of the Spirit of the LORD, is filled with justice and courage to proclaim the truth.

+3:11 A fitting discussion of our modern world.

+# Chapter 4

+This chapter is hard.
+It is difficult because much of it is still tainted and stained with my 40 years of dispensationalism.

+We definitely see the Church
+- the ways of the Lord are made known
+- the path to walk is taught
+- brings peace and unity
+- security because they trust in the Lord

+Gathers the lame and those **I** injured.
+Gathers for what?
+To make them **My** people

+Prophecy of Babylonian captivity and eventual deliverance

+3:11 Many enemies assemble against the Church

+3:13 Reminiscent of the deliverance from Egypt, whom they plundered.